How is the church catholic

 Like other Christians, Catholics believe Jesus is a divine person, the Son of God.
 They believe that because of his love for all people, he died so that all people will live forever in heaven.
 The Catholic Church also recognizes the Trinity; that the Father, the Son and the Holy Spirit are together the only God.

-You might be interested: Most powerful catholic prayers
+You might be interested: Where is the roman catholic church located

 What makes someone Catholic?